 Alongside the with legal representative from Darie, Manea & Associates, the creditor shall indicate the goods in regards to which he/she wants the enforcement to take place, the attorney then proceeding to verify these assets (e.g. commercial shares, houses, buildings, cars etc. ).

-For more details on the procedure of the enforcement of foreign judgments in Romania, do not hesitate to contact the team of lawyers within the law firm Darie, Manea & Associates.
+For more details on the procedure of the enforcement of foreign judgments in Romania, do not hesitate to contact the team of Romanian lawyers at the law firm Darie, Manea & Associates.